EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 ## Prepare the registry client - `async connect()`
-Connect the client to xrpl server and do the config loading and subscriptions.
+Connects the client to xrpl server and do the config loading and subscriptions.
 - [subscribe](#subscribe-to-the-events---async-subscribe) is called inside this.

 ### Response format